 ReHack is supported by readers like you.
 When you buy products through affiliate links, our staff earns a commission.
 Click here to learn more.

-When you build your own computer, you can tailor it to your specific wants.
-You’ll also end up with a more scalable machine, should you want to upgrade it later.
+When you build your own computer, you can tailor it to your specific needs.
+You’ll also end up with a PC you can easily adapt, modify, or upgrade down the road as new parts come out.
 If nothing else, it’s a rewarding process, and it may be easier than you’d expect.

 That said, if you’ve never built a computer before, you may need some help.
 So here’s a step-by-step guide on how to build your own gaming PC.

 The first step in building a PC is selecting and buying all the parts you need.
-Depending on your desires and budget, what components you need can vary a bit.
+Depending on your budget and the games you want to play, your components may vary a bit.
 No matter what kind of build you’re going for, though, you’ll need:

 - A processor (CPU)